alex-lt-kong/the-nitty-gritty/cpp/02_polymorphism/README.md

     - But we are not going to delve into the details of the ABI (as well as the vtable's layout) here.
     -
-- We can use `objdump` to reveal the existence of vtable in the binary file.
+- We can use `objdump` to superficially reveal the existence of vtable in the generated binary file.

 ```
 >>> objdump --syms --demangle function-overriding | grep vtable